ramdany7/RightClickFolderIconTools/README.md

 <br><br>

-# Installation
-1. Download the .zip file [**here**](https://github.com/ramdany7/RightClickFolderIconTools/releases)
-2. Unzip the downloaded file.
-2. Place the '**RCFI Tools**' folder somewhere, open it and double click '**RCFI Tools.bat**'
-3. You'll be prompted to allow the script to write to the Registry.
-Click 'Yes' to proceed with the installation.
-4. There will be 'config.ini' and 'uninstall.cmd' generated.
-And.. it's done.<br>

-You can access '**Folder Icon Tools**' via the right-click menu in Windows Explorer.
-<br><br>

 # Features
 - Batch generate and change folder icons for each folder.
 - Batch generate and change multiple folders at once.